jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 iq_symbols = i_symbols + 1j * q_symbols
 ```

-### Pulse Shaping
+### Pulse Shaping Filter

-Now that we've converted the payload to an array of symbols, it's time to start
-building the baseband waveform.
+Now that we've converted the payload to an array of symbols, it's time to start building the baseband waveform.
 First thing we need to do is select a suitable pulse-shaping filter.
 A pulse shaping filter is a type of digital interpolation filter with properties you can tune in order to hit your bandwidth goals.

 The first pulse-shaping filter I ever learned about was the root-raised cosine filter.
 Here's a hand-rolled implementation (I really don't like looking at this function.
 There's probably a more elegant way to implement it, but it does work. ):

 ``` python
 def root_raised_cosine(